maygupta/Todo/README.md

-# Pre-work - *Simple Todo*
+# Pre-work - *Tooodo*

-**Simple Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Tooodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Mayank Gupta**